WWE Rumors: WWE Gives Final Word On CM Punk Returning, Former Champ Cuts Off WWE Friends

 It’s an interesting thought, but not because WWE has no interest in signing him.
 If WWE had wanted to sign CM Punk for a return, they would have done it a long time ago and come to an agreement with the former World Champion.

-The interesting thing is that WWE wouldn’t even be necessarily opposed to AEW signing him even though it would be huge for the new promotion.
+The interesting thing is that WWE wouldn’t even be necessarily opposed to AEW signing him, although it would be huge for the new promotion.
 Even if WWE would want to stop AEW from trying to land him, the distance between the two partners is growing ever wider.

 According to Wrestling Observer Newsletter, by way of Ringside News, CM Punk is distancing himself from those he was once close to in WWE.
 As a matter of fact, and this doesn’t spell good news for AEW either, Punk is distancing himself from everyone in the wrestling business.

-This shouldn’t come as a huge surprise since Punk and Colt Cabana are no longer close and they used to be very good friends.
+This shouldn’t come as a huge surprise since Punk and Colt Cabana are no longer close, and they used to be very good friends.

 WWE is looking to lock in many of their own superstars and bring in any other big names for lengthy contracts to keep them away from AEW.
-All Elite Wrestling is continuing to grow and they’re doing it without big names or well known stars.
-CM Punk could really have a lot of leverage if he wanted to return to pro wrestling, but the longer it goes on, the lower his window sinks.
+All Elite Wrestling is continuing to grow, and they’re doing it without big names or well-known stars.
+CM Punk could really have a lot of leverage if he wanted to return to pro wrestling, but the longer it goes on, the smaller his window of opportunity gets.